bioinformatics-centre/kaiju/README.md

 `kaiju-makedb` needs `curl` and `wget` for downloading the reference databases.

-The downloaded files are several GB in size.
+The downloaded files can be very large, depending on the selected reference database.
-It is therefore recommended to run the program in a directory with at least 500 GB of free space.
+It is therefore recommended to run `kaiju-makedb` in a directory with at least 500 GB of free space.

 Example usage:
 ```